Victorian Railways narrow gauge passenger carriages and guards vans: Puffing Billy Railway

 Under the Puffing Billy Preservation Society and later the Emerald Tourist Railway Board's management, the fleet of the Belgrave to Gembrook line has increased significantly from when the Victorian Railways was in control.

+Return to Belgrave

+While the Gembrook line had been closed a number of carriages were used on the Colac and Beech Forest line for occasional tour trains.
+As the Gembrook line's restoration progressed, a special train ran from Colac to Belgrave across the weekend 5-6 May 1962; the reported consist was 689ZL - 73K - 129Q (carrying 7A) - 251HR - 118Q (carrying 2NBC and 2NBH) - 67Q (carrying 24NB) - 71Q (carrying 3NC and 14NBH) - 65Q (carrying 6NBH) - 613Z.
+The flat wagons were returned to Colac for a second transfer on 12-13 May, which was to collect the remaining eight NBH cars.

+The second transfer was made as planned over the following weekend, worked by diesel locomotive T346.
+This time, the consist was 493Z - 73K - 129Q (carrying 6A) - 25HR (Note: The first week records 125HR, the second 25HR; either is plausible.
+Vincent notes 25HR ex I15103, 19i54-1978; and 125HR ex unknown I wagon, circa 1958-1976.) - 110Q (Note: This consist records 110Q twice, and aside from 65Q none of the other numbers match the previous transfer.) (empty) - 97Q (carrying 216NQ and 135NQ) - 65Q (carrying 13NBH and 10NBH) - 110Q (carrying 9 and 11 NBH) - 276Z.
+Unloading at Belgrave was assisted by engine 7A from the prior delivery.

 NBH

 The remaining four first-series NBH vehicles, and the "restored" 1 and 5NBH, have had hand-brakes fitted.
 8NBH has been restored to as near as possible to its original condition, with individual tongue and groove boards, canvas blinds, unpadded seating and full-length running boards.
 All the other original remaining vehicles have had thick padding added to the seats, and their canvas window blinds replaced with vinyl blinds with clear panels built in.
 All of the vehicles (besides 8NBH) have also had their tongue-and-groove timber ends and sides replaced with plywood sheets including simulated v-joints for additional strength and ease of construction.
 The capacity of each carriage has also been reduced from 32 to 28 adult passengers, addressing comfort levels.

 A few NBH vehicles also had fixed perspex panels fitted in lieu of the blinds to provide shelter and prevent people sitting on the handrails over a few winters, but this proved unpopular with the public and the experiment has not been repeated.

 In 1981 two new vehicles were built to the original NBH design, as the 250th and 251st vehicles to use the standard narrow-gauge underframe design.
 These entered service as 16NBH and 17NBH.

 1997 to 1998 saw a further six units added to the fleet, with steel body frames in lieu of timber and with wider windowsills but otherwise to the same design.
 18NBH entered traffic on 19/4/1997; 19NBH on 5/12/1997; 20NBH on 19/12/1997, with the others added in 1998.